 The marine reserve has been made possible with the support of a grant from the Bacon Foundation, which will cover the costs of enforcement over the coming fishing season, and which will contribute to surveillance, science and management for the next 18 months.
-The Marine Reserves Coalition, whose members include the Zoological Society of London, the Blue Marine Foundation, Greenpeace UK, the Marine Conservation Society, RSPB and The Pew Charitable Trusts, has been campaigning since 2014 for the designation of a marine reserve in Ascension’s waters.
+Great British Oceans, whose members include the Zoological Society of London, the Blue Marine Foundation, Greenpeace UK, the Marine Conservation Society, RSPB and The Pew Charitable Trusts, has been campaigning since 2014 for the designation of a marine reserve in Ascension’s waters.

 Money from the Bacon Foundation grant will be used to close an area of 52.6% of Ascension’s waters to fishing, to monitor and enforce the closed area with a combination of satellite and patrol boats, to police a tuna fishery in line with the best international standards in the other 47.4% of Ascension’s waters, and to carry out scientific research to scope the final boundaries of a marine reserve which could be declared, subject to local agreement, as soon as 2017.